-This article has been written for the Explore magazine's Live the Adventure Club according to their winter challenges.
-As a member of the Club, keeping the limitations imposed by the COVID-19 protocols and regional lockdown, I did lot of hiking with my buddy K2, a Hungarian Kuvasz (a livestock guardian dog breed) In the process, … Continue reading Winter 2020-21 Challenge
+This article was written for the Explore magazine's Live the Adventure Club according to their winter challenge of 2020-21.
+I was able to win runners up prize in the contest.
+As a member of the Club, keeping the limitations imposed by the COVID-19 protocols and regional lockdown, I did lot of hiking with my buddy … Continue reading Winter 2020-21 Challenge and winning runners up prize.

 On February 29, 2020, I hiked with K2 south to north on Niagara Parkway along the Niagara River, 15 km in all.
 It was a tough hike due to excessive salt near the Falls' area and then no maintenance of pedestrian walkway as we moved away from it.
 We had to hike over snow and … Continue reading Hiking with K2 along the Niagara Parkway in below freezing, but not quite ‘eight below’, temperatures